maurorappa/DoH_server/README.md

  - Do you think my code is crappy?
 Help me to write a better one!

  - Is it a secure 'container'?
-The server runs as unpriviledged user in a busybox image, nothing else is running, no outgoing connections other than dns queries
+The server, a static hardened Go bunary, runs as unpriviledged user in a busybox image; nothing else is running, no outgoing connections other than dns queries

 # Tips for implementation:

  - I use the standard HTTPS port (443) to run this service so my Firefox can use it even behind a corporate firewall (even if having a proxy they can see my surfing activity anyway)

 # Steps to build a container: